CTSRD-CHERI/cheri-exercises/src/exercises/buffer-overflow-global/README.md

 2. Run both programs and observe the output.

-3. Using GDB on the core dump: Why has the CHERI program failed?
+3. Using GDB on the core dump (or run the CHERI program under `gdb`):
+   Why has the CHERI program failed?

 4. Modify `buffer-overflow-global.c` to increase the buffer size from 128 bytes to 1Mbyte + 1 byte.